 Palms may also be deficient in magnesium, manganese, or boron.
 It’s important to fertilize coconut palms at several stages during their growth to thwart or combat potential mineral deficiencies.

 Fertilizing of coconut trees varies depending on their particular growth stage.

 The large green leaves of the coconut palm need extra nitrogen.
 Granular fertilizer with a 2-1-1 ratio should be used that contains both slow-releasing and fast-releasing nitrogen.
 The quick-release will give the palm a fast boost of nitrogen to stimulate growth while the slow release gives gradual nitrogen to the developing roots.
 There are specific palm fertilizers that can be used or a combination can be applied at the time of transplant.

 Fertilizing Young Coconut Palm Trees

 They are generally combined but may need the addition of a wetting agent to help the fertilizer get past the waxy coating of the palm trees where it can be absorbed.
-If the fertilizer doesn’t contain a wetting agent, add three to five drops of liquid detergent to every gallon (3.8 L.) of mix.
+If the fertilizer doesn’t contain a wetting agent, add three to five drops of liquid detergent to every gallon (4 L.) of the mix.

 Foliar fertilizer for young coconut trees should be applied when the weather will be dry for 24 hours.
 Apply at regular intervals every one to three months — monthly is preferable.
 After the first year, the foliar fertilizer can be discontinued.
 Granular applications are adequate and should still be used at the ratio of 2-1-1 but can now be done every three to four months.